 - 5 stretches that target key leg and upper body muscles vital for walking, running, and reaching

 - FREE access to our online stretching exercises with master trainer Josie Gardiner.

 - Charts that detail which stretches are best for a variety of sports, from golf to tennis to walking or skiing.

 - Special warm-up routine section with dynamic stretches that help you loosen up joints and increase your range of motion.

 Stretching: 35 exercises to improve flexibility and reduce pain, will tell you the best time of day to stretch if you have arthritis and why you should beware the popular stretch that can actually injure muscles.
 You'll discover how to loosen up the three muscles that could cause knee pain.
 There's even help for desk jockeys, who will find the right stretches to help ease neck and shoulder pain.

-This Special Health Report was prepared by the editors of Harvard Health Publications in consultation with Medical Editor Lauren E. Elson, M.D., Physical Medicine and Rehabilitation, Instructor at Harvard Medical School, as well as Master Trainer and Fitness Consultant Josie Gardiner.
+This Special Health Report was prepared by the editors of Harvard Health Publishing in consultation with Medical Editor Lauren E. Elson, M.D., Physical Medicine and Rehabilitation, Instructor at Harvard Medical School, as well as Master Trainer and Fitness Consultant Josie Gardiner.
 36 pages.
 (2014)